N00nDay/kit-reproduction/README.md

 npm install
 ```

-As it sits the project is set up with my current workaround active on line 27 of `+layout.svelte`.
+As it sits the project is set up as the documents suggest utilizing `applyAction` to update the `form` variable.

+I have a workaround that is getting me by on line 27 of `+layout.svelte`.
+Just uncomment the line and it will work with the additional typescript error.
 ```
 18 <form
 19   class="space-y-6"